jaimrosales/PythonCero/ReadMe.md

  ** potencia de
  && "and"  ambos operadores sirven, no es como en go evalua la variable y no bit by bit como en go
  || "or" igual que arriba
+ ! not    operador de negacion

  palabras reservadas
+ False      await       else        import      pass None       break       except      in          raise True       class       finally     is          return and        continue    FOR         lambda      try as         def         from        nonlocal    while assert     del         global      not         with
+ async      elif        if          or              yield